 Video 3: Modified Caging System for Tethered Animals with the Autofeeder

-Demonstrator:
+Demonstrator: Ernie Cuadra

 Protocol

 To modify the cage system for tethered animals, laser cut a 3-millimeter-thick clear acrylic piece [1].
 The insert is designed with tabs that snap into the cage top and features a center slit for patch cable passage [2].
 The 20 by 25-millimeter hole is for the auto feeder bracket [3], and 20 ventilation holes allow for air circulation [4].